dataworks/smarthire/TechOverview.md

 #### What it was used for:

 Apache Spark served as our distributed computing platform.
-It alowed us to process resumes and extract data from them using several machines (called "nodes") rather than simply use a single, expensive machine requiring lots of memory and CPU.
+It allowed us to process resumes and extract data from them using several machines (called "nodes") rather than simply use a single, expensive machine requiring lots of memory and CPU.
 Spark also comes with the machine learning library, [Spark MlLib](http://spark.apache.org/docs/latest/mllib-guide.html), that allowed us to incorporate several machine learing techniques into our applicant scoring algorithm, including logistic regression, naive Bayes, and term frequency–inverse document frequency.

 #### Pros: